ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 Although the contents of the `OneString` and `TheSameString` views seem identical, the actual text values have different underlying AQL objects.
 The type of `OneString.match` is 'Span over OneString.match'.
 The type of `TheSameString.match` is 'Span over TheSameString.match'.
 Since the field types are different, they are not compatible for comparison purposes.

-To obtain the wanted output of the empty tuple list, you must compare values of same type.
+To obtain the wanted output of the empty tuple list, you must compare values of the same type.
 In the following example, the `GetString()` function converts span objects to string objects to pass compatible types to the `minus` operation.

 ```
 create view Subtraction as